 Maritime law has many basic legal tenants associated with the sea and seamen, including:

 - A rescuer's right to claim a Marine Salvage award for recovering property that was lost at sea.

 - Creditor and seamen's rights to have a Maritime Lien against a vessel as a security interest.

 - The duty for ship owners to provide reasonable care to passengers.

 - The benefit of maintenance and cure

 After a serious injury, many seamen may face extensive medical bills and other related challenges.
 In many cases, seamen are unable to work, pay bills, or support their families.
 There might also be future costs that will come due to the injuries sustained in a maritime accident.
 For that reason, it is vital for the injured seaman and their family to recover just damages under maritime law.
 The Mississippi maritime accident lawyers will fight tirelessly to help you recover full costs for your offshore accident.
-Our attorneys can help you pay your medical expenses and support your family.

 Common costs that could result from a maritime injury or death of a seaman:

 - Vocational rehabilitation